Eliane Karp

-Eliane Chantal Karp-Toledo is a Peruvian anthropologist, former First Lady of Peru, and the wife of the ex-president of Peru, Alejandro Toledo.
+Eliane Chantal Karp Toledo (née Karp; אליאן קארפ; born 24 September 1953) is a Peruvian anthropologist.
+She was the First Lady of Peru from 2001 to 2006, as the wife of the erstwhile Peruvian president Alejandro Toledo.
 She specializes in the study of Andean indigenous cultures.

-Family and education

-Early life
+Early life and education

-Eliane Chantal Karp-Toledo was born on 24 September 1953 in Paris to Jewish parents Eva Rose Fernenburg, from Belgium, and Charles Karp, from Poland, who was persecuted by the Gestapo and later became part of the French resistance during World War II.
-She completed her baccalaureate at the Lycée Français in Brussels.
+Karp was born in Paris, France, to a family of Ashkenazi Jews (maternally Belgian-Jewish and paternally Polish-Jewish).
+During World War II, her father Charles Karp was persecuted by the Gestapo and later joined the French Resistance.

-Education

-Karp earned her Bachelor of Arts in anthropology at the Hebrew University of Jerusalem, specializing in Latin American studies.
+She completed her baccalaureate at the Lycée Français in Brussels, Belgium, and later earned a BA in anthropology in Israel, studying at the Hebrew University of Jerusalem with a specialization in Latin American studies.
 She also holds a Master of Arts in anthropology from Stanford University.
-Karp also completed doctoral studies in anthropology at Stanford.
+Karp also completed a PhD in anthropology at Stanford University in the United States.

 Karp has taken courses on indigenous communities at the National Autonomous University of Mexico, and has done graduate work on anthropology and economic development at the Pontifical Catholic University of Peru.

-Family life
+Marriage and children

 At Stanford, she met Alejandro Toledo, whom she married in 1972.
 Karp first came to Peru in the late 1970s to study its indigenous communities.
 In 1992 Karp and Toledo divorced and she returned to Israel with their daughter.
 The couple remarried and returned to Peru before her husband's 1995 campaign.

 Career

+Political career

 In 1980, she began working for international organizations such as OAS, UNICEF and UNDP where she conducted impact measurement studies for development projects on indigenous populations.

 In 1982 she served at the Agency for International Development (USAID) based in Lima, where she was a consultant until 1987.

 Since November 1987 she started working at the World Bank in Washington D.C. as a project officer for Latin America and Africa until 1992.

 Karp also served as an officer for Middle East in European Investment Bank.
 Karp returned to Israel, and worked at Bank Leumi, where she was in charge of developing relationships with foreign banks.